rusty-bob/MegaIdler/README.md

 Battles Enemies at a given location.
 The bot ensures that the character always carries enough Food to the fights and will start crafting if necessary.

 ## Configuration
-In order to run, the bot requires a valid `auth.toml` (that contains your IdleMMO and MegaIdler authentications) as well as a `game.toml`.
+The bot requires 2 configuration files:
+- `auth.toml`; authentication details for IdleMMO and MegaIdler.
+Edit the example file that comes with downloading the bot.
-Use the `configurator.exe` to generate a valid bot config.
+- `game.toml`; the actual bot configuration.
+Use the `configurator.exe` to create it
 <p align="center">
     <img src="configurator.png">
 </p>